Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

     Property | Relevance | Description                                                                           |
     -----------|---------------|-------------
     **type** | Required  | Three valid values: `NoEnd`, `EndDate` and `Numbered`.
     **endDate** | Optional  |  Specifies the date time to stop applying the pattern.
-Note that as long as the start time of the last occurrence falls before the end date, the end time of that occurrence is allowed to extend beyond it. <br/> It's required for `EndDate` type, not applicable for `NoEnd` and `Numbered` type.
+Note that as long as the start time of the last occurrence falls before the end date, the end time of that occurrence is allowed to extend beyond it. <br /> It's required for `EndDate` type, not applicable for `NoEnd` and `Numbered` type.
-    **NumberOfOccurrences** | Required | Specifies the number of days that it will occur. <br/> It's required for `Numbered` type, not applicable for `NoEnd` and `EndDate` type.
+    **NumberOfOccurrences** | Required | Specifies the number of days that it will occur. <br /> It's required for `Numbered` type, not applicable for `NoEnd` and `EndDate` type.

   * Example
     * `NoEnd`